Sell Vintage Costume Jewelry to the Best Buyer in Las Vegas

 Craftsmanship.
 Craftsmanship relates to the nature of jewelry creation.
 If a jeweler made an item by hand, consumers would normally value it more.
 Costume jewelry made by a machine can still be valuable.
 However, a handcrafted item will be more valuable.
 For anyone who buys vintage costume jewelry, craftsmanship will always matter.

 Design.
 Since certain eras highlighted specific designs, an item’s style can reveal the era from which the item comes.
 Hence, the design of a jewelry piece can help determine its history.
 Understandably, if an item comes from an older era, it can be valued higher.

 Jewelry Mark.
 Highly-respected jewelers used to leave their mark on their pieces.
 Their logos help the market ensure the quality of an item.
 So, if you can uncover a designer’s signature on your costume jewelry, that will considerably increase your costume jewelry’s value.
 The average shop owner who buys vintage costume jewelry should know how to read jewelry marks and use them to determine the item’s era.

 Materials.
 The materials used to construct and manufacture the piece are also taken into account by a well-known vintage and antique jewelry value calculator.
 Costume jewelry can be composed of high-end materials such as diamonds, sapphires, gold, platinum, or low-cost materials such as silver, rhinestones, and amethysts.

 Best Buyer of Vintage Costume Jewelry

 If you want to sell your vintage costume jewelry, head to Nevada Coin Mart.
 We acquire a wide range of vintage costume jewelry plated with silver, gold, and other precious metals.
-Our team is undoubtedly the largest and most reputable vintage costume jewelry buyer out there, and we have our awards from the Las Vegas Review Journal to support this claim.
+Our shop is the largest and most reputable vintage costume jewelry buyer out there, and we have our awards from the Las Vegas Review Journal to support this claim.